Suzuki Violin and Guitar School of Santa Barbara

-The Suzuki Violin School of Santa Barbara provides the highest level of violin, viola, cello, and classical guitar instruction, for the beginning to advanced player.
-Director Valerie Malvinni has been teaching violin and viola since 1996, and is a professional violinist and violist who performs with the Los Angeles Philharmonic.
-Currently she also teaches violin, viola and ensembles at local colleges.
+The Suzuki Violin and School of Santa Barbara provides the highest level of guitar, viola, cello, and classical violin lessons, for the beginning to advanced player.
+Director Valerie Malvinni has been teaching violin and guitar lessons in Santa Barbara since 1996, and is a professional violinist and violist who perform with the Los Angeles Philharmonic.
+Currently she takes special kind of kid’s music lessons in local schools for violin, viola and guitar.

-The School is committed to excellence in both teaching and performing.
+The School is committed to excellence in both teaching and performing along with that recreational activities are conducted such as summer music camp or programs.
 We believe in fostering a nurturing and positive environment to enable students to achieve their full musical potential.
 Unlocking an individual’s talent through the development of proper technique leads to a lifetime of enjoyment of music, and also paves the way for powerful musical expression.

 We incorporate in our teaching Dr. Suzuki’s mother-tongue approach, the idea that music acquisition can be modeled on how children acquire language.
 At its core the Suzuki approach has a curriculum and set of common pieces that all students learn by memory.
 The Suzuki approach uses Baroque dances through the Mozart violin concertos to develop a young student’s artistic sensibility.
 By focusing on a common repertoire, students from around the world are able to play with each other, as they all speak the same language of pieces.
 This has created a powerful worldwide community of players who share a similar background.